 Proper activation of the core is vital for controlled movement and healthy patterning in the body.
 This course will discuss the role of the core and how to access it using the reformer as a rehabilitation tool.
 This course is directly related to the practice of physical therapy and is therefore appropriate for the PT, PTA and AT.

-- The participant will be able to describe at least two roles of breath in supporting abdominal activation.
+- The participant will be able to describe the role of the breath in supporting abdominal activation.

-- The participant will be able to list at least three components of a proper abdominal brace when the goal is lumbopelvic stabilization.
+- The participant will be able to list at least two components of a proper abdominal brace when the goal is lumbopelvic stabilization.

-- The participant will be able to describe at least one ky component to core integration for each of the following positions: supine, side-lying, quadruped and prone.
+- The participant will be able to describe at least three keys to core integration for each of the following positions: supine, side-lying, quadruped and prone.